dev-arpita/freeCodeCampLearningJavaScript/instruction.md

-# Match a Literal String with Different Possibilities

-Using regexes like /coding/, you can look for the pattern coding in another string.

-This is powerful to search single strings, but it's limited to only one pattern.
-You can search for multiple patterns using the alternation or OR operator: |.

-This operator matches patterns either before or after it.
-For example, if you wanted to match the strings yes or no, the regex you want is /yes|no/.

-You can also search for more than just two patterns.
-You can do this by adding more patterns with more OR operators separating them, like /yes|no|maybe/.

-Complete the regex petRegex to match the pets dog, cat, bird, or fish.
+# Ignore Case While Matching

+Up until now, you've looked at regexes to do literal matches of strings.
+But sometimes, you might want to also match case differences.

+Case (or sometimes letter case) is the difference between uppercase letters and lowercase letters.
+Examples of uppercase are A, B, and C. Examples of lowercase are a, b, and c.

+You can match both cases using what is called a flag.
+There are other flags but here you'll focus on the flag that ignores case - the i flag.
+You can use it by appending it to the regex.
+An example of using this flag is /ignorecase/i.
+This regex can match the strings ignorecase, igNoreCase, and IgnoreCase.

+Write a regex fccRegex to match freeCodeCamp, no matter its case.
+Your regex should not match any abbreviations or variations with spaces.

 ## Tests

+Waiting: Your regex should match the string freeCodeCamp
+Waiting: Your regex should match the string FreeCodeCamp
+Waiting: Your regex should match the string FreecodeCamp
-Waiting: Your regex petRegex should return true for the string John has a pet dog.
+Waiting: Your regex should match the string FreeCodecamp
-Waiting: Your regex petRegex should return false for the string Emma has a pet rock.
+Waiting: Your regex should not match the string Free Code Camp
-Waiting: Your regex petRegex should return true for the string Emma has a pet bird.
+Waiting: Your regex should match the string FreeCOdeCamp
-Waiting: Your regex petRegex should return true for the string Liz has a pet cat.
+Waiting: Your regex should not match the string FCC
-Waiting: Your regex petRegex should return false for the string Kara has a pet dolphin.
+Waiting: Your regex should match the string FrEeCoDeCamp
-Waiting: Your regex petRegex should return true for the string Alice has a pet fish.
+Waiting: Your regex should match the string FrEeCodECamp
-Waiting: Your regex petRegex should return false for the string Jimmy has a pet computer.
+Waiting: Your regex should match the string FReeCodeCAmp